EPO sets Unitary Patent transitional measures to take effect on 1 Jan. 2023

-The European Patent Office has set 1 January 2023 as the starting date for the application of the transitional measures intended to support an early uptake of the Unitary Patent by holders of European Patent Applications; the move appears as a sign of confidence that the Unitary Patent and Unified Patent Court will actually open on 1 April 2023 as expected.
+The European Patent Office has set 1 January 2023 as the starting date for the application of the transitional measures intended to support an early uptake of the Unitary Patent by holders of European Patent Applications; this date remains unchanged regardless of the postponenment of starting date of the Unitary Patent and Unified Patent Court to 1 June 2023.

 The European Patent Office (EPO) announced on 14 November 2022 that its transitional measures concerning the Unitary Patent will take effect as of 1 January 2023, as per two Decisions of the President of EPO dated 11 November 2022.